 Sarah K. Rovang holds a Ph.D. from Brown University in the History of Art & Architecture.
 She specializes in twentieth-century American architecture with particular attention to technology, vernacular building, modernization, and the rural landscape.
 Her dissertation explored the built environment and visual culture related to the Rural Electrification Administration in the United States during the Great Depression and World War II.
-Her work has been supported by the Wolfsonian-FIU in Miami, FL, the New England Chapter of the Society of Architectural Historians, and Brown University's Joukowsky Summer Research Fellowship.
+Her work has been supported by the Wolfsonian-FIU in Miami, FL, the University of Michigan’s Bicentennial Activity Fund, and the Society of Architectural Historians.

 Recent Work and Publications: